security-devroom/fosdem-2017/README.md

 ## Our topic this year

-AKA "Security and Privacy in modern software"

-The topic of this years FOSDEM Security Devroom covers protocol and implementation vulnerabilities (and mitigation techniques) for widely used Internet protocols, and theoretical and practical cryptographic algorithms and techniques.
+The topic of this years FOSDEM Security Devroom covers protocol and implementation vulnerabilities (and mitigation techniques) for widely used Internet protocols and software, and theoretical and practical cryptographic algorithms and techniques.

 ## Submissions